 Spring Boot establishes dogmatic defaults with options for you to extend these defaults.
-This way, the developers doesn’t have to make a lot of architectural decisions.
-If their solutions doesn’t fit the defaults, they can always provide a custom implementations.
+This way, the developers don’t have to make a lot of architectural decisions.
+If their solutions don’t fit the defaults, they can always provide a custom implementation.

-Secondly, Spring boot avoids a lot of developer nightmare like, XML configuration files, dependency management and build packaging etc.
+Secondly, Spring boot avoids a lot of developer nightmares like XML configuration files, dependency management, and build packaging, etc.

 What are Spring Boot starters?

-Spring Boot starters are special type of dependencies that comes with a set of auto configuration classes and sometimes third party dependencies.
-For example, Spring Boot Starter Web takes care of Spring MVC related configurations and the dependencies for the embedded tomcat.
-Given that the third party dependencies are hand picked by the Spring developers, We do not have to manage the dependencies ourselves.
+Spring Boot starters are a special type of dependencies that comes with a set of auto-configuration classes and sometimes third-party dependencies.
+For example, Spring Boot Starter Web takes care of Spring MVC-related configurations and the dependencies for the embedded tomcat.
+Given that the third-party dependencies are hand-picked by the Spring developers, We do not have to manage the dependencies ourselves.

 What is an auto-configuration?

 Auto configurations are a set of pre-made solutions for Spring Ecosystem by the Spring Developers.
 These auto-configuration modules will be part of Spring Boot starters and are activated once included in the project.
 In addition, These auto configurations help deal with most of the boilerplate code like Hibernate files, web.xml, etc.

 There are many ways to create a Spring Boot application.
 Above all, The common way to do this is through Spring Initializer.
 However, most of the IDEs provide ways to create spring boot applications through their new project options.

 What are health check indicators?